GeorgiosSmyrnis/ioi/run_tests/README.md

 ## Piston
 To evaluate, we rely on Piston (https://github.com/engineer-man/piston) to compile and run the code in a secure and fast sandbox environment.
 See the [piston](piston/README.md) directory for more details.
-You should copy the `.env.template` file to `.env` and set the piston variables.
+To run the evaluation code below, spin up Piston workers and copy the `.env.template` file to `.env` and set the piston variables.

 ## Running the pipeline
 Install dependencies: